Area code 636: History

 When the American Telephone and Telegraph Company (AT&T) created a universal North American telephone numbering plan for Operator Toll Dialing in 1947, Missouri was divided into two numbering plan areas (NPAs), which received the area codes 314 and 816.
 Area code 314 identified the eastern part of the state, from the northeast corner of the state at the Illinois border along a southwestern line near Columbia and Jefferson City to the center of the state, and continuing southeast into the east side of the West Plains area to the Arkansas state line.
 The largest city of the area code was St. Louis on the Mississippi river in the east.

-By 1995, the telephone subscriber base experience substantial growth, threatening the exhaustion of the numbering pool.
+By 1995, the telephone subscriber base experienced substantial growth, threatening the exhaustion of the numbering pool.
 Relief planning entailed the division of the numbering plan area to create a new area code, 573, for most areas outside of the St. Louis metropolitan area, which would retained area code 314.
 The area code split became effective at day end of January 7, 1996, with a permissive dialing period commencing until July 7, 1996, during which the new numbering plan area could be dialed with both area codes.